 The line chart is used to show trends over time.
 The dimension is always on the x-axis, and the measures are always on the y-axis.
-The orientation cannot be changed to vertical.

 Your data set must consist of at least two data points to draw a line.
 A data set with a single value is displayed as a point.